tuliocpbs/auction-bid-tracker/README.md

 Each of the container above has a propose.

-- Locust: Simulate user's bids and execute a load testing to measure performance of Auction API
+- Locust: Simulate user's bids and execute a load testing to measure performance of Bid API
 - Auction: Responsible for auction's endpoints such as
 - Bid: RestAPI to interacte (create, update, delete, get, list) with bids
 - APM elastic/Elasticsearch/Kibana: Implement APM to measure performance on aplications